Everything You Need for Effective Password Validation in JavaScript!

 Also Read: Top 50 Most Asked Javascript Interview Questions in 2025

-Regular expressions (commonly known as RegEx) are powerful tools used in JavaScript for pattern matching.
+Regular expressions in Python (commonly known as RegEx) are powerful tools used in JavaScript for pattern matching.
 In the context of password validation, RegEx helps enforce specific rules such as requiring a mix of uppercase letters, lowercase letters, numbers, and special characters.
 These patterns help developers ensure users set strong, secure passwords that reduce the risk of unauthorized access.

 A regular expression is defined using either slash notation or the RegExp() constructor: